organisciak/dissertation/document/1_intro.md

 ## Problem

 The growth of digital collections has outpaced the ability to comprehensively clean, transcribe, and annotate the data.
+Similar roadblocks are affecting born-digital information, as the world wide world does not require any form of meta description.<!--TODO citation on meta tags; also sentence could use rewriting-->
-Crowdsourcing is increasing being used to address this problem.
+This poses a problem for information retrieval, as <!-- TODO: finish sentence... --> Crowdsourcing is increasing being used to address this problem.

 Many of the benefits of crowdsourcing follow from the fact that humans approach tasks in qualitative and abstract ways that are difficult to emulate algorithmically.